IGBC/Blog/content/Blog/DRAFT Arch.md

 I could at this point add a few remarks about my dislike of many GNOME design decisions, however this article is about Arch Linux not GNOME.
 Here instead I will just note that I may try some alternatives.

 Thankfully Graphics drivers are a different story.
 The system this anecdote is being written about is a small laptop fitted with a Nvidia GeForce 940M.
-(See below for a review) Thankfully installing [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) with the latest Nvidia binary driver was easy, as everything was correctly packaged and self configured.
+(See an upcomming article for a review) Thankfully installing [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) with the latest Nvidia binary driver was easy, as everything was correctly packaged and self configured.
 I had a functioning GPU accelerated driver before I even had an X server.

 Week 2: (17/05/17)
 =======